 A complimentary launch service runs year-round between King Island and Tinsley Island, a journey of approximately 15 minutes.
 The launch, Thomas V. Allen, Jr., is a 32-passenger twin pontoon boat with a full hard-top.

-Click HERE for the current TINSLEY ISLAND LAUNCH SCHEDULE
+Click HERE for the Year-Round TINSLEY ISLAND LAUNCH SCHEDULE

 Upon entering the inner channel, please make your presence known with a short blast on your horn.
 If the Port Captain or Island Manager is present, he will provide directions for berthing.
 Otherwise, secure your boat at an appropriate dock and consult with one of them when you come ashore.